jitsejan/jitsejan.com/content/2020-02-08_integrating-pyspark-with-redshift.md

 Tags: Python, PySpark, Redshift, dataframe, Spark
 Slug: integrating-pyspark-with-redshift
 Authors: Jitse-Jan
-Summary: This short article shows how to connect to AWS Redshift from a PySpark notebook.
+Summary: In my article on [how to connect to S3 from PySpark](https://www.jitsejan.com/integrating-pyspark-notebook-with-s3.html) I showed how to setup Spark with the right libraries to be able to connect to read and right from AWS S3.
+In the following article I show a quick example how I connect to Redshift and use the S3 setup to write the table to file.

 In my article on [how to connect to S3 from PySpark](https://www.jitsejan.com/integrating-pyspark-notebook-with-s3.html) I showed how to setup Spark with the right libraries to be able to connect to read and right from AWS S3.
 In the following article I show a quick example how I connect to Redshift and use the S3 setup to write the table to file.